taotriad/BabySomnia/README.md

 The guide makes the assumption that you have a fairly limited, or non-existing, exposure to Dreamcatcher, or at least to their music videos and history.
 Having heard their music without seeing the videos is OK.
-Having seen random tiktok clips or other clips also won't interfere with the general flow outlined here.
+Having seen random TikTok clips or other clips also won't interfere with the general flow outlined here.

 If you're planning to react to Dreamcatcher's music videos,